craftcodesolutions/ourcanteennbackend/app/api/user/res/[restaurentId]/ROUTE_DOC.md

 ## Response

 - **200 OK**
-  Returns a JSON object with the restaurant details and its menu items.
+  Returns a JSON object with the restaurant details and its menu items categorized by cuisine.

 ### Example Response